saurvs/astro-rust/README.md

   (due to precession)
 * orbital elements from one equinox to another

+**Transit**

+* Times of rise, transit and set

 **Elliptic orbits**

-* Eccentric anomaly of a body, from it's mean anomaly
+* eccentric anomaly of a body, from it's mean anomaly
-* True anomaly of a body, from it's eccentric anomaly
+* true anomaly of a body, from it's eccentric anomaly
-* Radius vector of a body, from it's eccentric anomaly or true anomaly
+* radius vector of a body, from it's eccentric anomaly or true anomaly
+* time of passage through the nodes

+**Parabolic orbits**

+* true anomaly and radius vector of a body, from time of passage in perihelion
+* time of passage through the nodes

+**Near-parabolic orbits**

+* true anomaly and radius vector of a body, from time of passage in perihelion

 **Time**

 * Julian day from Gregorian and Julian dates, and vice-versa
+* Julian century and millennium
 * analytic approximation for delta T, with [surprisingly good accuracy](http://eclipse.gsfc.nasa.gov/SEcat5/uncertainty.html) in recent times
-* Julian century and millennium
 * mean and apparent sidereal time

 **Ecliptic**

-* mean obliquity, the IAU or Laskar methods
+* mean obliquity, the IAU and Laskar methods
 * angle between the ecliptic and the horizon
 * longitudes of the two ecliptic points on the horizon